-The second step in a life of prayer, once you have begun practicing the scary art of Authenticity and Crying Out to God,
+The second step in a life of prayer and meditation, once you have begun practicing the scary art of Authenticity and Crying Out to God,

 Is to begin seeing life as a conversation with God.

 I remember as a young, zealous christian, I had a youth minister that wouldn’t say “amen” at the end of his prayers.
 Many in the church (both old and young) thought this was strange at best,